John0n1/SMbootFX/README.md

 - If the animation doesn't change, ensure Magisk is properly installed and the module is enabled.
 - For installation issues, check Magisk logs or try reinstalling the module.
 - If problems persist, disable the module in Magisk and reboot to restore the original animation.

+# Supported Devices

+Confirmed compatability with the following Samsung devices:
+- Samsung Galaxy S-Series 21, 22, 23, 24 and 25
+- Samsung A-Series 52, 53, 54, 55 and 56
+- Samsung Fold/Flip Series

+To check if your device is supported, look for the presence of the following files in your device's `/system/media/` or `/vendor/media/` directory:

+- `bootsamsung.qmg`
+- `bootsamsungloop.qmg`
+- `shutdown.qmg`

+If you see these files, your device is compatible.

 ## Contributions and Requests